 Language has tremendous power.
 It does more than just communicate information.
 It engages us in many ways, leading to a multitude of conscious and unconscious responses.

-All of us, whether we’re out shopping, watching TV, reading magazines and newspapers or checking social media, are constantly being addressed as consumers.
-So, what is likely to happen to us when we are repeatedly addressed as consumers?
+All of us, whether we’re out food shopping, watching TV, reading magazines and newspapers or checking social media, are constantly being addressed as consumers.
+But what are the opportunities of addressing people as citizens instead?

-Research has shown that the simple fact of addressing people as ‘consumers, rather than ‘citizens’, makes them less likely to care about one another, act collectively, or actively participate in society.
-However, this ‘consumer’ language is deeply embedded in society, and increasingly, people are beginning to see it as a problem, because addressing people as consumers can be a barrier to creating wider changes in society.
+Research by the New Citizenship Project has shown that the simple fact of addressing people as ‘citizens’, rather than ‘consumers’, makes them more likely to care about one another, act collectively, or actively participate in society.
+Currently, the ‘consumer’ language is deeply embedded in society, but change is in the air.

 The Food Citizenship movement was first identified in a ten-month inquiry into the future of the food system convened by the New Citizenship Project in collaboration with the Food Ethics Council.